feenkcom/gtoolkit.com/pages/components/exemplifier.md

     <div class="row">
       <div class="col-md-12">
      		<h1>Exemplifier</h1>
-        <p class="lead">Examples is a slim engine that lets you define examples throughout the code and use them for documentation or testing.
-Through Examples, a developer can switch rapidly from the static code to a live environment and program in the presence of objects.
+        <p class="lead">Examplifier is a slim engine that lets you define examples throughout the code and use them for documentation or testing.
+Through Exemplifier, a developer can switch rapidly from the static code to a live environment and program in the presence of objects.
 In essence, it enables example-driven development.</p>
         <div class="sample">
           <img src="/assets/pictures/gtr-examples-nesting-preview.png">
           <div class="picture-caption">